Squarespace Pricing Review

 As you can see, Squarespace’s starting price is higher than its competitors, and has a smaller range of plans.
 This is because Squarespace’s cheapest plan is the most advanced out of all these builders!

 Squarespace’s Personal plan costs $12 per month, and gives you everything you need, from unlimited storage and bandwidth, to an ad-free website.
 Compare this to Wix and Weebly’s cheapest plans, and you can see what you’re paying for!

 Weebly’s $5 per month Connect plan only gives you 500MB storage, and still displays Weebly adverts on your site.
 Wix’s $13 per month Combo plan gives you more features, such as video minutes and ad vouchers, but only provides 2GB bandwidth and 3GB storage.

-Squarespace offers a 14-day free trial on all its plans, so you can try before you buy!
+Squarespace also offers a 14-day free trial on all its plans, so you can try before you buy!
 You don’t need to enter any card details unless you choose to actually sign up to a paid plan once the trial is over.

 Squarespace is a popular and high quality website builder, and its prices reflect the service you get when you sign up.

 While its prices may seem a little high to start with, we’ve broken Squarespace down to find out how much value you get for your money.
 We’ve explored just what its plans cost, what you get with each, and how they compare in terms of features and price, so you know exactly what you’re paying for.